Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 Marketplace Forecasting: Predicts user supply and demand to direct driver-partners to high-demand areas before they arise, thereby increasing their trip count and earnings.

-Hardware Capacity Planning: Predicts hardware capacity requirements to avoid under-provisioning which may lead to service outages or over-provisioning which can be costly to pay for expensive underutilized infrastructure.
+Hardware Capacity Planning: Predicts hardware capacity requirements to avoid under-provisioning, which may lead to service outages, or over-provisioning, which can be costly due to underutilized infrastructure.

-Setting Financial Goals: Predicts future values of time-dependent data such as sales, weekly trip counts, available driver levels, app traffic, economic conditions, etc.
+Setting Financial Goals: Predicts future values for time-dependent data, such as sales, weekly trip counts, available driver levels, app traffic, and economic conditions.

-Its AI Platform team, on the other hand, researches technologies like signal processing, computer vision, and Natural language processing to focus on user’s pain points such as crash detection, improved GPS, automatic driver license approval, etc.
+Its AI Platform team, on the other hand, researches technologies such as signal processing, computer vision, and Natural language processing to address users’ pain points, including crash detection, improved GPS, automatic driver license approval, etc.

-Some of these research areas would come in handy to Aurora for its self-driving initiative.
-However, two areas we feel Aurora will benefit from and Uber AI majorly focused are on Neural Networks and Machine Learning.
+Some of these research areas would be useful to Aurora for its self-driving initiative.
+However, two places we feel Aurora will benefit from, and where Uber AI is mainly focused, are Neural Networks and Machine Learning.
 Let’s look into both of them.

 Neural Networks

-Neural Networks are an important aspect of artificial intelligence.
-Uber patents and research publications show that the company is heavily investing in neural networks to solve important problems of self-driving vehicles.
+Neural Networks are an essential aspect of artificial intelligence.
+Uber’s patents and research publications show that the company is heavily investing in neural networks to address key challenges in self-driving vehicles.

 Patent Insights and Publications

-Uber neural networks patents can be categorized into training, architecture, neural networks models, and artificial life.
+Uber’s neural network patents can be categorized into training, architecture, neural network models, and artificial life.
 Further, Training and Architecture neural networks are more research-focused as per the patent filings.

-In fact, there are tens of research publications that hinted at Uber’s desire to utilize neural networks in self-driving improvements.
+In fact, there are numerous research publications that hint at Uber’s desire to use neural networks to improve self-driving.

-• For example, one publication talks about how Uber’s deep neural network helps identify unknown objects.
+• For example, one publication discusses how Uber’s deep neural network helps identify previously unseen objects.
 It’s a challenging task for a self-driving vehicle to segment known and unknown objects.
 But to make it happen, the ride-hailing giant proposed the Open-Set Instance Segmentation (OSIS) network.

 Below is Uber’s note on how the OSIS network works:

-The proposed deep convolutional neural network encodes points into a category agnostic embedding space in which they can be clustered into instances.
+The proposed deep convolutional neural network encodes points into a category-agnostic embedding space, where they can be clustered into instances.

-As a result, the method is able to perceptually group points into instances, irrespective of whether they belong to a known or unknown class.
+As a result, the method can perceptually group points into instances, regardless of whether they belong to a known or an unknown class.
 We validate our method on two large-scale self-driving datasets and achieve state-of-the-art performance in the open-set setting.

-• Another publication talks about the usage of graph neural networks for joint interaction and trajectory prediction for Autonomous Driving.
+• Another publication discusses the use of graph neural networks for joint interaction and trajectory prediction in Autonomous Driving.

 In this research paper, Uber proposed a graph-based model for multi-agent trajectory and interaction prediction, which explicitly models discrete interaction types using programmatically generated weak labels and typed edge models.